AraBlocks/ara-reward-protocol/README.md

 ```

 ## Usage
-The expected usage is for an application to implement their own extensions to the following classes:
+The expected usage is for an application to implement its own extensions to the following classes:
 - Authenticator
 - Matcher
 - QuoteGenerator
-The application would then use these classes in the following way.

 ### Farmers
 For broadcasting the ability to farm.